colbrydi/cyberambassadors/source/content/pages/ACI-REF_VR_2018/SpeakerEx3_Coach.md

-Title: SpeakerEx1_Coach
+Title: SpeakerEx3_Coach
 Date: 2018-08-06

-# Coach – Hardware Refresh
+# Coach – Bad News
 As the coach your job is to listen to both the speaker and listener to see if they use the techniques:

 - Reducing Jargon